IBM-Cloud/docs/troubleshoot/err_messages.md

 {: #error-messages}

 *Last updated: 9 December 2015*
+{: .last-updated}

 When you receive an error message from {{site.data.keyword.IBM}}, you can use the message ID to find more information about how to resolve the problem.